ibm-cloud-docs/Registry/registry_cli.md

 **Command options**
 <dl>
 <dt>`NAMESPACE`</dt>
 <dd>The namespace you want to add.
 The namespace must be unique across all {{site.data.keyword.Bluemix_notm}} accounts in the same region.
+Namespaces must be between 4 and 30 characters long, and contain lowercase letters, numbers, hyphens, and underscores only.
+Namespaces must start and end with a letter or number.

 <p>
 <strong>Tip</strong>: Do not put personal information in your namespace names.